Nero-Hu/Whiteboard-Android-doc/Fastboard/EN-Release Notes.md

 **Whiteboard Logging**

-Adds the `FastLogger` class to provide a flexible whiteboard runtime log recording tool, which can easily record `debug`, `info`, `warn`, and `error` four different levels of log information.
+Adds the `FastLogger` class to provide a flexible whiteboard runtime log recording tool, which can easily record four different levels of log information: `debug`, `info`, `warn`, and `error` .
 You can call the `setLogger` method to customize the logger to adapt to different logging needs, or you can use the system `Log` class to log.

 #### Improvements

 - When calling the `Fastroom.insertImage` method to insert an image, the image will be centered in the current view by default.
-- The full room state callback roomState after joining the room is disabled.
-Clients need to call `Room.getRoomState()` to get the full `RoomState`.
+- The room state callback, `roomState`, which is triggered after joining a whiteboard room, is disabled.
+You need to call `Room.getRoomState()` to get the complete `RoomState`.

 #### API changes